The Best of Kenny Rogers: Through the Years

 The Best of Kenny Rogers: Through the Years is a compilation album by American country music artist Kenny Rogers.
 The album was released on September 21, 2018, via Capitol Records Nashville.

 The album was released to coincide with both the 40th anniversary of Rogers' landmark LP The Gambler and his 80th birthday.
 Following his death in March 2020, the album surged in popularity and returned Rogers to the top of the country albums chart for the first time in more than three decades.

 Background

-The Best of Kenny Rogers: Through the Years serves as a career-spanning collection that pays tribute to Rogers' legacy as one of the most successful and beloved country-pop crossover artists.
-With over 120 million albums sold and three Grammy Awards to his name, Rogers amassed 21 number one hits on the Billboard Hot Country Songs chart during his lifetime.
-Sixteen of those are included on this collection, which also contains several of his signature duets and ballads.
+The Best of Kenny Rogers: Through the Years serves as a career-spanning collection that pays tribute to Rogers' legacy.